Xwinner7/sp25_cse110_Lab6/README.md

-# Lab 7 - Starter
+# Lab 6 - Web Components and localStorage API
+- Link of the published site: